Fiat Chrysler ups the ante as automakers respond to Trump

 A year ago, Marchionne said FCA would cease production of two sedans and focus on SUVs and pickups.

-(Reporting by Nick Carey, David Shepardson and Bernie Woodall; Editing by Alan Crosby and Lisa Von Ahn)
+(Reporting by Nick Carey, David Shepardson and Bernie Woodall; Editing by Alan Crosby, Lisa Von Ahn and Himani Sarkar)